Are you ahead with proactive contract management, or stumbling behind somewhere just trying to keep up?

 Once that lengthy OJEU process is completed, suppliers are settled in, and service delivery is ticking along nicely, it can be easy to take your foot off the gas and focus on the next big challenge coming your way.
 When procurement professionals are called upon to make savings, it is often the new areas of spend that we look to tackle first.
 Existing contracts can be overlooked.

 So, with that in mind, are you getting the most out of your existing contracts?

-In December 2016, the National Audit Office published their guide on Good Practice Contract Management.
-Almost one year on, how many of us have taken advantage of the techniques and strategies detailed here for driving value, innovation, and savings through our active contracts?
+The National Audit Office published their guide on Good Practice Contract Management back in December 2016, a number of years on, how many of us have taken advantage of the techniques and strategies detailed here for driving value, innovation, and savings through our active contracts?

 1. Benchmark, Benchmark, Benchmark

 Almost as critical as the location, location, location of a new home is the position of your contract within the wider marketplace.

 From understanding what your contemporaries are paying, to sharing best practice between organisations and being aware of changes within the industry, benchmarking is a critical exercise that should be done regularly for all high-to-medium-value contacts.

 - Tip: Be aware of what the market is doing, and how this could affect you.
 Are commodity costs going down?
 If so, there could be price reductions to take advantage of.
 Equally, is there a supply shortage somewhere along the chain, or a pending change in law that might threaten to drive up prices?
 Forewarned is, as the saying goes, forearmed.

 - Tip: Make use of specialist industry framework agreements, such as those offered by the Crescent Purchasing Consortium.
 With market-leading rates and specifications designed especially for the education sector, CPC contracts can provide an easy-access source of what best practice in your spend category looks like.